 Review the subject line:

 Most spoofing emails have suspicious and alarming subject lines that frequently threaten recipients with serious consequences, convincing them to take action, and hand over sensitive information.
 Subject lines such as ‘Your account has been suspended or ‘Someone just used your password.
 Act now’ are clear signs the email has been spoofed.

 It is important that you do not click on any links sent within emails unless you are 100% certain where the link will take you.
 However, curiosity can often get the better of us.
 Hovering over links enables you to see the URL of where the link takes you, allowing you to determine whether or not the link will take you to a suspicious site.

 Spelling and grammar:

 Spoofing emails often contain spelling and grammar mistakes to get past spam filters.
 To keep you safe from harmful emails, spam filters look for 'trigger' words.
 When these words are misspelt, they can pass through spam filters and end up in your regular inbox.
 Spoofing emails can also be identified by unfamiliar greetings and overly professional vocabulary.

 Look out for contact information:

 Professional company emails will often include information such as phone number, email address, name and job role of the sender, at the end of the email.
-Business Email signatures are a great way to check for validity of the sender, and to verify that they’re apart of the company they’re sending the email from.
+Business Email signatures are a great way to check for the validity of the sender and to verify that they’re a part of the company they’re sending the email from.